The Woman Who’s Reinventing Digital Patient Access

 DR: The market wants a one-stop-shop – a single vendor that can help create a seamless patient experience as effortlessly as possible.

 But no one wants to sacrifice expertise across all areas for mere convenience.
-The future is single patient access platforms that adjust to different workflows, available through all access points (call centers, portals, web, IVR, chatbots), that all have the same organizational logic.
+The future is single patient access platforms that adjust to different workflows, available through all access points (call centers or online), that all have the same organizational logic.

 Q: Will the short-term trends triggered by COVID-19 become an ongoing reality?